kazurayam/fail_a_custom_keyword/README.md

 	at sub - STOP_ON_FAILURE.run(sub - STOP_ON_FAILURE:5)
 ```

+## Conclusion

-Here I could see:
+In the above message of "Reproduce behavior", I could see:
-- The `try-catch` block in the caller is expected to catch the StepFailedException raised by the callee test case, but it does not.
-Rather the test case entirely failed and the full stack trace was printed in the log.
+- the `try-catch` block in the caller is expected to catch the StepFailedException raised by the callee test case, but it does not.
+- rather the test case entirely failed
+- the full stack trace was printed in the log

+I could reproduce the problem reported by ["CallTestCase using in try-catch block throws StepFailedException"](https://github.com/katalon-studio/katalon-studio/issues/79).